netwerk-digitaal-erfgoed/requirements-collection-management-systems/README.md

 We expect institutions to implement at least level 2.
 Users can request individual linked data resources through a persistent identifier (see above).
 Making data available through a data dump at basic level does **not** comply with these guidelines.

 We strongly suggest that suppliers implement level 3 in their products and enable users to also query linked data collections.
 Use an endpoint that can process [SPARQL](https://www.w3.org/TR/rdf-sparql-query/) queries.

+#### 2.3 Data licenses

+The DERA requires institutions to publish  metadata with an open license.
+The actual access to the digital object, such as an image or audio file, can be restricted.
+You must specify additional license statements for use and reuse of the objects in the metadata.
+Use the [schema:license](https://schema.org/license) property to relate a license to an information resource.

+Remember that you have to relate a license to the dataset, the object metadata, and the reproduction.
+These licenses may differ.

 ### 3. Implementation of the NDE *termennetwerk* (Terminology Network)